sun-umn/NCVX_Documentation/docs/_sources/settings/steering_strategy.rst.txt

 When steering lowers the penalty parameter in order to compute a a search direction which promotes progress towards feasibility, it does by progessively lowering the penalty parameter by factors of steering_c_mu.
-For any given PyGRANSO iteration, the penalty parameter can be shrunk up to a factor of steering_c_mu to the power of steering_maxit.
-Setting this to lower values may more aggressively lower the penalty parameter per PyGRANSO iteration.
+For any given NCVX iteration, the penalty parameter can be shrunk up to a factor of steering_c_mu to the power of steering_maxit.
+Setting this to lower values may more aggressively lower the penalty parameter per NCVX iteration.